hectordufau/dockerfabricwizard/README.md

 ## Overview

-DockerFabric Wizard streamlines the process of setting up a Hyperledger Fabric network by utilizing Docker containers.
+Docker Fabric Wizard streamlines the process of setting up a Hyperledger Fabric network by utilizing Docker containers.
 It offers an automated installation process based on user-provided network structure details.
 The tool generates and configures the necessary Docker containers, allowing you to quickly deploy a Hyperledger Fabric network for development, testing, or educational purposes.

 ## Prerequisites